paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-04-14-away_to_galway.markdown

 ## Onwards to Galway
 It takes two and half hours to bisect the republic en route to Galway.
 There's not a lot to be said of the view -- flat and green -- but I was envious to be in yet another country with an efficient and effective publicly-owned railway system.

 Arriving in Galway, coaches outside the station dropped off throngs of tourists, while much of the grass in nearby Eyre Square was covered by those enjoying the glorious weather.
 Every street was a stage, with musicians and dancers adding to the festival-like vibe.
-Galway is Ireland's fourth biggest city, yet it has an atmosphere to easily rival that of the capital.
-With just a few hours to spend in the city, I could barely scratch the surface.
+Galway is Ireland's fourth biggest city, yet its atmosphere easily rivals that of the capital.
+With just a few hours to spend in the city, I would barely scratch the surface.

 {% figure caption:"Stained glass windows in Galway Cathedral" class:"u-bleed" %}
 {% include image.html preset="showcase" path="2017/05/galway_cathedral_windows.jpg" %}